lraj23/you-must-be-active/README.md

 ### Links, Channels, etc.

 The dedicated channel for testing this bot is [#ymbactive-bot-testing](https://hackclub.slack.com/archives/C09MT69QZMX), which you can join by running /ymbactive-join-testing.
 The GitHub repo is literally [right here](https://www.github.com/lraj23/you-must-be-active).
 My Hackatime project for this bot is called you-must-be-active.

+### Explanation of Theme (Fall)

+This project doesn't really make it super obvious how the theme is followed.
+Because of this, I have included this short explanation in the README!

+When people join #you-must-be-active, they get a score (which defaults to 37 when joining).
+Then, every given interval, someone **FALLS** off.
+(Explanation of this: bro fell off, which applies here because they were popular/active (probably) but aren't anymore.)
+Also, since they get kicked out of the channel, they are metaphorically **FALL**ing out of the channel.
+I guess instead of interpreting *fall* the word as autumn, I'm interpreting it as part of the expression *fall off*; and with a metaphorically falling object.